Data Processing Agreement

 B.6.
 Incident Management

-- Documented incident response procedures
+- Documented incident response procedures with breach notification within 72 hours (Section 7)

 - Post-incident review and remediation

 B.7.
-Personnel Measures
+Personnel and Vendor Management

-- Confidentiality obligations for all personnel with access to Personal Data
+- Confidentiality obligations for all personnel with access to Personal Data; access on a need-to-know basis

-B.9.
+B.8.
 Data Minimization

-- Only data necessary for the specified purposes is processed
+- Only data necessary for the specified purposes is processed in the Central Plane

 - Personal identifiers are minimized in retained billing records after account termination